 Remember each zone represents 1 stop of exposure.
 So, for example, average white skin would require +1 stop of exposure compensation.

-The zone system measured tonal value from low (white) to high (black).
-Pastel colours have a low tonal value in a black and white image, which you can see with the boys’ shorts in particular when compared with the darker blue of the sky, which has a higher tonal value.
+The zone system measures tonal value from low (white) to high (black).
+Pastel colors have a low tonal value in a black and white image, which you can see with the boys’ shorts in particular when compared with the darker blue of the sky, which has a higher tonal value.

-How the zone system helps to plan for black and white photography
+Using the zone system for black and white photography

-If you’re planning on a black and white shoot, think about what colors to include.
-Did you notice that yellow is the same tone as average white skin?
+When planning a black and white photoshoot, think about what colors to include for better photos.
+Did you notice on the color chart that yellow is the same tone as average white skin?

-Yellow clothing on someone with average or light white skin in a black and white photo is going to look very washed out as there’ll be very little tonal contrast.
-On someone with dark skin, it will contrast beautifully.
+Yellow clothing on someone with average or light white skin in a black and white photo will look very washed out as there’ll be very little tonal contrast.
+On someone with dark skin, it’ll contrast beautifully.

 Using the zone system, you’ll see that average white skin is the same tone as light stone.
 Both are VI on the zone scale.
 In this photo the boulders behind the model are granite.